PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 05:45:55
+Last updated: 2024-04-07 05:46:30
-Random Quote: Mike Wheeler: "I'm not prostituting my sister."Lucas Sinclair: "But it's for a good cause." - Lucas Sinclair
+Random Quote: Some people wander around their whole lives looking for a way out, but there’s only one path and it leads you ever deeper. -